atomjump/medimage-co-nz-content-only/other-addons.md

 This repository is a public copy of the important content on http://medimage.co.nz,  in case the servers should be down.

+# Other Addons

+Along with the MedTech32 add-on, there are several other add-ons available:

 ## Addon – Resize

 This MedImage server add-on provides the ability to rescale the images automatically, as soon as they have been uploaded.